yegor256/blog/static/about-me.md

 and founded [a movement for better OOP](https://elegantobjects.org).

-I was an **investor** at [SeedRamp.com](http://www.seedramp.com), I've made a few investments, but I've got no results yet :)
+I was an **investor** at [SeedRamp.com](http://www.seedramp.com), I've made a few investments, but I've got no results yet.

 I am a **philanthropist**, I donate a few thousand dollars every year (started in 2015) to the best open source project at the time, which I pick myself out of about a hundred in